SoK: Anti-Facial Recognition Technology: Goals and Tradeoffs in AFR Design

 \para{$\fcirc$: AFR$\crc{5}$ } AFR tools that rely on run-time evasion are not impacted by the existence of unprotected images online.

-\para{$\gcirc$: AFR$\crc{4}$ } The presence of unprotected images complicates the protection of AFR$\crc{4}$ since \adv~has some groundtruth information about the correct features of \pr's faces.
-However, the addition of protected images can slowly move the features of \pr~away from the correct feature, and thus achieve protection.
+\looseness=-1 \para{$\gcirc$: AFR$\crc{4}$ } The presence of unprotected images complicates the protection of AFR$\crc{4}$ since \adv~has some ground truth information about \pr's facial features.
+However, the addition of protected images to the reference database can slowly disguise \pr's true features, and thus achieve protection.
 Moreover, several AFR tools~\cite{fawkes,foggy} proposed a ``group cloaking'' idea where multiple users coordinate together to achieve better protection for those having an existing online presence.

 \para{$\ecirc$: AFR$\crc{1}$, AFR$\crc{2}$, AFR$\crc{3}$ } These three groups of AFR tools focus on disrupting the (training) data pipeline of FR.
-As a result, they cannot protect \pr~against \adv~who has obtained unprotected images of \pr.
+As a result, they cannot protect \pr~against \adv~who has already obtained and processed unprotected images of \pr.